devopsmails/devops/docker/docker_networking/docker_networking.md

       - running a container on a ""Host network""
       - network - Host
       - Ip - "" Empty as it is using Host network directly.

+docker ps
+docker network prune
+      - removes all the networks which are unused.